 \section{Weakly Hadamard diagonalizable graphs}

-We begin by first recalling some definitions from graph theory, which will be useful in this and following sections.
-For a simple weighted graph $X$, the adjacency matrix $A(X)\in \mathcal{M}_n$ is a matrix such that the $(i,j)$-th component $a_{ij}$ corresponds to the edge weight between vertices $i$ and $j$ (with $a_{ij}=0$ if no such edge exists).
-If the (non-zero) edge weights between every vertex in the graph are all equal to one, then $X$ is said to be an unweighted graph.
-We will consider only undirected graphs herein, so that $a_{ij}=a_{ji}$ for all $i,j=1, \dots, n$.
+We first recall some definitions from graph theory.
+For a simple weighted graph $X$, the adjacency matrix $A=A(X)\in \mathcal{M}_n$ is a matrix such that the $(i,j)$-th entry $A_{ij}$ corresponds to the edge weight between vertices $i$ and $j$ (with $A_{ij}=0$ if no such edge exists).
+If the edge weights between every vertex in the graph are all equal to one, then $X$ is said to be an unweighted graph.
+We will consider only undirected graphs herein, so that $A_{ij}=A_{ji}$ for all $i,j=1, \dots, n$.
 The degree matrix $D(X)\in \mathcal{M}_n$ is the diagonal matrix whose components $d_{ii}=\operatorname{deg}(i)$, referred to as the degree of the vertex $i$, correspond to the sum of all weights incident on the the vertex $i$.
 If the degree of every vertex is equal, then $X$ is said to be regular.
 The Laplacian $L(X)$ of a weighted graph $X$ is defined as $L(X)=D(X)-A(X)$.

 A graph $X$ is Hadamard diagonalizable if its Laplacian is diagonalizable by a Hadamard matrix.
 Similarly, a graph $X$ is weakly Hadamard diagonalizable (WHD) if its Laplacian is diagonalizable by a weak Hadamard matrix.
 Note that if a graph is Hadamard diagonalizable or WHD, then it is diagonalizable by a normalized Hadamard or normalized weak Hadamard, respectively.
 For a WHD graph $X$, we denote by $P_X$ the normalized weak Hadamard diagonalizing the Laplacian of $X$.